2022 Academic WorldQuest will be held at the University of Montana on Monday, February 28th and Tuesday, March 1st.

-State champions have the opportunity to travel to Washington D.C. to represent Montana at the National AWQ Competition.
+The winning team in the knowledge competition travel to Washington D.C. to represent Montana at the National AWQ Competition.
 While in Washington, teams are exposed to a variety of unique global experiences, such as being hosted at an embassy or receiving a tour of the State Department.
 This exciting program is generously sponsored and supported by The Dennis and Phyllis Washington Foundation.
-In addition, AWQ provides students from the winning team with a $1,000 scholarship to the University of Montana, courtesy of the University President’s Office.